allegro/blog/_posts/2024-08-19-how-to-come-back-to-programming.md

 After such a long hiatus from work, you will surely wonder what it’s like to come back and whether you will be able to cope.
 You will feel a lot of stress.
 Maybe it’s a good time to do something for yourself.
 Read a book about fighting stress, listen to an inspiring podcast, relieve your emotions by doing sports.
 You know yourself, you know what helps you and what doesn’t.
 Try to relieve the tension so that you can come back with an open mind and willingness to take action.
 Enjoy your last completely free time.

 ### What is worth doing – company matters
 1. One month before, remind the team leader that you are coming back.
-Ask him if there will be any integration being organized and declare your willingness to participate.
+Ask him if there is team building being organized and declare your willingness to participate.
 1. One week before coming back, ask your team leader and HR partner what documents or obligatory trainings like OSH you should sign up for or do first after coming back.
 2. Mark as read all emails older than 2 months.
-I know that there is a willingness to read every single mail from 2 years, but really it’s a waste of your time.
+I know that there is a willingness to read every single message from 2 years' time, but really it’s a waste of your time.
 You were gone, you can’t change it, you will miss some things, but you can catch up to them as you work.
 Search only for every emails from your HR.
 It can be important.
-3. Ask if to go for an onboarding for new employers (if your company organizes sth like that) and take part.
+3. Sign up to go for an onboarding for new employers (if your company organizes sth like that) and take part actively.
 You will catch up on company–wide backlogs and learn new company–wide tools and guidelines.
 4. Read the documentation/team wiki – it helps you recall basic information.
-5. Bring cake to your first day in the office with your colleagues.
+5. Bring cake on your first day in the office with your colleagues.
 This will break the ice and will be a good sweet start.
 Your co–workers will thank me. ;–)

 ### What is worth doing – technical matters
 1. Search Roadmaps for current year and read about things you don’t know.